Audio Cough Detection

 Objective

-1. Demonstrate how to collect and annotate a high-quality audio dataset by using the SensiML Data Capture Lab.
+1. Demonstrate how to collect and annotate a high-quality audio dataset by using the SensiML Data Studio.

 2. Build a data pipeline to extract features in real-time on your target device.